 Co-Leader and CEO

 I've tried to dedicate my life to my fundamental belief that each person plays a part in the world, and each part matters.
-I consider myself to be an analyst as well as an artist, and I love combining my experience in business strategy with an active creative spirit.
+I love being an analyst as well as an artist, and I feel so fortunate to be able to combine my experience in business with an active creative spirit.

 In my early career I worked in leadership development, creating curriculum on values for college students.
-I felt the pull of art and entrepreneurship at an early age, and spent a few years as a starving artist, singing and song-writing for small record label I called One Schoolhouse Music.
+I felt the pull of art and entrepreneurship at an early age, and spent a few years as an independent artist, singing and song-writing for small record label I called One Schoolhouse Music.
+In 1998 I released a full-length album, brightest coldest blue.

-I loved the "music" part, but the "starving" part wasn't as fulfilling.
+After a few fulfilling and yet long years of recording, gigging, and performing, I could feel myself searching for something else.
 When friends offered me the opportunity to move to Utah to be a part of the first internet boom, I jumped at the chance and became one of the early members of Campus Pipeline.
 It was a great experience and the place where, notably, I met my co-leader Jennifer Mulholland.

 Fate intervened in the form of a cancer diagnosis that took my mother's life in 1999.
 I could hear the world calling me to step more directly into social impact.
 I left Campus Pipeline and became the VP of Productions for the fundraising firm Pallotta Teamworks, which in turn led me to co-found my own firm, Event 360.